virejdasani/CuboidalDrift/DevNotes.md

 ## OnUpdate()
 - Change the version number in the player settings, homepage ground and in the about modal
+- Make sure to remove test adUnitIds from the ads prefab

 ## Notes
 - The `PreviewScene` is to get assets like the app logo, preview banner etc.